cloudinary-training/cust-training-2022/webhooks/README.md

 # Webhooks

-- Look at Cloudinary Upload API methods
+- Look at Cloudinary Upload API Actions
 - Create a Netlify Function to send an email with Eager Upload Response
 - Create a Set of Netlify Functions that Manage the Google AI Video Moderation workflow

-## Cloudinary Upload API Methods
+## Cloudinary Upload API Actions

-Many Upload API methods run asynchronously and provide an option to add a webhook.
+Many Upload API actions run asynchronously and provide an option to add a webhook.
 We'll get a URL from https://webhook.site to use as a webhook and track the completion of the processing.

 ### Sprites: `generate_sprite`